Welcome to StackLinker: Share Bookmarks with Anyone

 Workspaces: Separate Different Areas of Life

 A workspace is where you gather bookmarks for a specific group of people.
 You can have one for work, another for family, and a third for your football team.
-Switch between them with a single click.
+On the dashboard you see an overview of all workspaces you're a member of.

-Normally, you just browse the bookmark tree and click on links.
-When you need to make changes – add a new bookmark, move a folder, or rename something – you switch to edit mode using the "Admin View" button.
-This gives you access to all editing tools.
+The image shows an example tree with organized folders – each bookmark displays a favicon for quick orientation.
+Normally you just browse and click links.
+When you need to edit – add a bookmark, move a folder, or rename something – switch to edit mode with the "Admin View" button (for admins) or "Edit Mode" (for editors).
+That reveals all editing tools, including drag and drop.

 Groups: Access Control Without the Hassle

-Copywriters, Designers, Developers, Managers – each group has access only to the bookmarks they actually need.
-When a new designer joins, you simply add them to the Designers group and they automatically see all relevant tools.
+Copywriters, Designers, Developers, Managers – each group has access only to the bookmarks they need.
+When a new designer joins, add them to the Designers group and they automatically see all relevant tools.
 No manual assignment of dozens of links, no forgotten access.

 Permissions: Exactly As You Need